MongXinChan/mongxinchan.github.io/src/content/posts/CS61B-Lecture2/index.md

 We often say that classes are abstract, but what does that really mean?
 In political science, abstraction involves distilling universal patterns from specific social phenomena, like concepts of power, freedom, or justice.
 In philosophy, it's more about epistemology and ontology—how abstraction helps us grasp the essence of the world.

 > [!NOTE]
-> Abstraction isn't just theoretical; it's grounded in reality.
-We identify common traits in concrete things, and that's exactly what defines the attributes, methods, and instances of a class.
+> **Abstraction isn't just theoretical, it's grounded in reality.
+We identify common traits in concrete things, and that's exactly what defines the attributes, methods, and instances of a class.**

 Take humans, for example.
 A single person can be thought of as an **instance**, with their own attributes (like name and age) and behaviors (like walking or thinking).
 But humans aren't isolated—we share common traits while also having unique qualities.
 This uniqueness is referred to in Java as **polymorphism**.